-The hard and moisture-resistant finish of polyurethane means that polyurethane can be used over high-traffic areas.
-Also, polyurethane can be used on floors and heavily used surfaces like patios, walkways, tabletops, desks, stairs, and the likes.
-Exterior polyurethane can also be used outdoor because it offers UV resistance.
+Because of the hard and moisture-resistant finish, polyurethane is used over high-traffic surfaces.
+Polyurethane can be used over floors and surfaces such as patios, walkways, tabletops, desks, stairs, etc. Exterior polyurethane can be used outdoors because of the UV resistance formula.

 Verdict: Polyurethane can be used outdoors and on high-traffic areas like stairs.
-Varnish should be used indoors and on moderately used surfaces like furniture.
+Acrylic should be used indoors and on moderately used surfaces like furniture.

 Cleaning and Maintenance

 It’s easier to clean and maintain polyurethane.
-The reason for this is that polyurethane rarely attracts dust or filth since the finish is hard and glossy.
+That’s because polyurethane rarely attracts dust or filth since the finish is hard and glossy.
 Also, polyurethane can be wiped with water and solvents to remove stains and grease on the finish.

-Acrylic paint since the paint is textured and dry attracts more dust than polyurethane.
-So you’ll be doing more cleaning with acrylic paint.
+You’ll be doing more cleaning with acrylic paint.
+Acrylic paint is textured and dry so it attracts more dust than polyurethane.
 Asides from this, acrylic paint can’t be wiped with solvents.
 To clean acrylic paint with a solvent, you’ll need to thin the solvent first.
 Also, the solvent must be water-based.

 Here are a few factors to consider when choosing between polyurethane varnish and acrylic paint:

 The Price Tag

 You should go for a finish that you can afford.
 Though there exist size variations between polyurethane and acrylic products, polyurethane tends to be costlier than acrylic paint.
 You can get acrylic varnish for $20 while polyurethane varnish will cost about $30.